GayathriPCh/MIntNFT_ICP/README.md

 # MInt NFTs On ICP

-To run the frontend of this Project, execute the following commands:
+To run the front-end of this Project, execute the following commands:

 ```bash
 cd frontend